sebastiaanluca/laravel-boolean-dates/README.md

 [![Follow @sebastiaanluca on Twitter][twitter-profile-badge]][link-twitter] [![Share this package on Twitter][twitter-share-badge]][link-twitter-share]

-**A package to automatically convert boolean fields to dates (and back to booleans) so you always know when something was accepted or changed.**
+**Automatically convert Eloquent model boolean fields to dates (and back to booleans)** so you always know _when_ something was accepted or changed.

 Say you've got a registration page for users where they need to accept your terms and perhaps can opt-in to certain features using checkboxes.
 With the new(-ish) GDPR privacy laws, you're somewhat required to not just keep track of the fact *if* they accepted those (or not), but also *when* they did.